Poultry Mortality Composting Management Guide (B 1266)Download PDF

 Mortality Disposal Permit Policy

 All poultry production operations in Georgia are required to have written approval or certificate by the Georgia Department of Agriculture for the disposal of dead poultry.
 Restrictions and usage guidelines for each disposal method are covered within the regulations by the department.
 Approved methods and certificates of compliance are issued on a case by case basis as a grower selects the method and site location best suited for his particular operation.
-The department shall approve the method and location for disposal at each location through an on-site visit by a departmental inspector.
+The Georgia Department of Agriculture will approve the method and location for disposal at each location through an on-site visit by a departmental inspector.

 Obtaining a Composting Permit